Article • 20 min read

 Drives customer loyalty

-Prioritizing customer satisfaction and making changes based on negative feedback can help your business get better reviews, improve customer loyalty, and, in turn, attract more customers.
+Customers want to do business with organizations that care about their experience.
+According to Zendesk Benchmark data, 60 percent of consumers have purchased from a brand solely based on the service they expect to receive.
+Prioritizing customer satisfaction—and equally as important, making changes based on negative feedback—can help your business get better reviews, improve customer loyalty, and, in turn, attract more customers.

 Helps improve agent performance